optimagic-dev/scipy-2022-dev/src/scipy_dev/presentation/main.md

 - No parallelization
 - Maximization via sign flipping
 - No diagnostics tools
-- No feedback before termination or in case of crash
+- No feedback before termination or in case of a crash
 - No built-in multistart, benchmarking, scaling, or logging
 - Parameters are 1d numpy arrays